 22. Rake and clean up perennial beds.
 Place diseased plant parts in the trash and compost the rest.

-23. Apply potassium to the soil around roses to help protect them over the winter, but don't fertilize with nitrogen.
+23. Apply potassium to the soil around roses for winter protection, but don't use nitrogen.
 Cut back long whips, but save the real pruning for spring.

 24. Inspect trees for damage and remove dead or broken branches now so they don't create a hazard during winter storms.